 How do you keep yourself motivated to achieve success?

 The most important thing about goals is that you must genuinely believe in them.
 If you are persistent, your chances of ending up in the right place at the right time go up significantly.
-The probability of miracles in your life go up, fortune starts to favor you.
-Be patient and be persistent.
-Be determined and be disciplined.
+The probability of miracles in your life goes up and fortune starts to favor you.
+Be patient and persistent.
+Be determined and disciplined.
 Results will certainly come through.